 Somewhat separate from the ideas of scarcity and opportunity cost previously discussed is the concept of advantages.
 Whether we like it or not, some individuals, entities, or nations have natural advantages in the production of specific goods.
 Those advantages are called comparative advantages.
 This is important in trade, because, for example, it would be more efficient due to natural advantages for China to produce rice than the United States.
 It would be inefficient for the United States to devote their resources to produce more rice than China because the United States would require more resources than China would.
 Most economists advocate for free trade for this reason because specialization is more efficient.

-In many economies, the state of allocative efficiency is being worked towards, where the production completely and only represents the demand and preferences of consumers, and every good has a marginal utility.
+Many economies work towards the state of allocative efficiency.
+This means the production completely and only represents the demand and preferences of consumers.
+Every good also has a marginal utility.
 Marginal utility refers to the utility that is gained with each additional quantity.

-One important idea to understand about marginal utility is that it diminishes with production, the marginal utility of some product is usually decreasing as more units are obtained.
+One important idea to understand about marginal utility is that it diminishes with production.
+The marginal utility of most products usually decreases with the consumption of more units.
 The idea behind this is that the more of something you get, the less each additional unit benefits you.
 For example, the marginal utility of your 1st slice of pizza is probably larger than your 4th or 5th slices.
 This may be because you aren’t as full on the first slice and the taste is welcome.